 TU Medicine: A Successful Lab Visit

-An informative tour of the IRMB laboratory
+An Informative Tour of the IRMB Laboratory

 As part of this course, Professor Christophe Hirtz invited us on a guided tour of the Institute of Regenerative Medicine and Biotherapy (IRMB CHU).
-He began by highlighting the safety measures in place at the medical facilities where researchers conduct their experiments, before taking us on a tour of the various rooms where we were able to see the latest cutting-edge medical technologies with our own eyes.
+He began by highlighting the safety measures in place at the medical facilities where researchers conduct experiments, before taking us on a tour of the various rooms where we were able to see the latest cutting-edge medical technologies with our own eyes.

 What is a non-core course?